Heuristical and numerical considerations for the carbuncle phenomenon: Influence of one-dimensional issues

+Furthermore all monomials with degree greater of equal one are monotonously increasing in~\([0,1]\) and attain the values~\(0\) at~\(x=0\) and~\(1\) at~\(x=1\).
+Obviously, the same is true for all weighted means of such polynomials as long as the weights are non-negative.
+Thus, for any~\(\theta\in [\frac{1}{2},\frac{1}{n+1}]\), we can find a polynomial~\(p_n\) of degree~\(\leq n\), monotonously increasing in~\([0,1]\), with

-the polynomial~\(p_{(3)}\) yields a monotone reconstruction of the state~\(q\) which satisfies condition~\eqref{eq:4}.
-Since~\(\abs{\theta}\leq 1\), this can always be achieved. \end{proof} Note that the linear reconstruction of case~\ref{item:1} in Theorem~\ref{theorem1} is not achieved by standard second order schemes.
+As already mentioned, the general case follows from this by symmetry, scaling, and translation. \end{proof} Note that the linear reconstruction of case~\ref{item:1} in Theorem~\ref{theorem1} is not achieved by standard second order schemes.
 Due to their restricted stencil, they cannot distinguish between the situation of Theorem~\ref{theorem1}, case~\ref{item:1} (slope~\(\Delta q/\Delta x\) in the middle cell), and a linear state with slope~\(\Delta q/(2\Delta x)\).
 But in order to achieve second order, they have to reconstruct linear states exactly.
 Slope~\(\Delta q/\Delta x\) in the middle cell can be achieved, e.\,g., by the limiter~\(\varphi_\text{Sweby}\), the upper bound of the Sweby region, as described in~\cite[Section~2.4.2]{limiter}, leading to a first order scheme.
 For other~\(\theta\in [-1,1]\) it would still satisfy one of the identities~\eqref{eq:10}.
 While Minmod cannot satisfy any of the identities~\eqref{eq:10} for~\(\theta\in (-1,1)\), Superbee shares the behavior of~\(\varphi_\text{Sweby}\) for~\(\abs{\theta} \geq 1/3\) and the MC-Limiter for~\(\abs{\theta} \geq 1/2\).